Fun Ways to Explore Alpena Michigan in the Winter

 Just north of Alpena is the largest waterfall in Michigan’s lower peninsula: Ocqueoc Falls in Presque Isle County.

+The waterfall (and its five-foot drop) is created by the Ocqueoc River as it cascades over pre-glacial limestone.
 It’s about a .3 mile hike from the parking lot to the waterfalls, under towering hardwoods like birch, maple, and ash.
 In the winter, it’s a quiet and calming spot.
 The cold weather doesn’t stop the rushing water as it travels on its way to Lake Huron’s Hammond Bay.

-Furthermore, Ocqueoc Falls is the only universally accessible waterfall in the country: you’ll find wide paved paths if there is no snowfall.
+EXPERT-TIP: Ocqueoc Falls is the only universally accessible waterfall in the country: you’ll find wide paved paths if there is no snowfall.

 Take in the Night Sky at Rockport State Recreation Area